Dr Stefanie Tan

 BA MSc PhD

 15-17 Tavistock Place

-I am part of the Policy Innovation Research Unit (PIRU).
-My current work evaluates the use of Social Impact Bonds in health and social care in England and the antimicrobial resistance (AMR) strategy in the UK.
-My PhD research examines the impact of p4p incentives on provider behaviour.
+My main research interest lies in exploring the use of incentives on provider behaviour.
+My PhD research examined the impact of financial incentives in two non-profit organisations.
+I am part of the Policy Innovation Research Unit (PIRU) and my current work explores the use of Social Impact Bonds in health and social care in England and incentives for innovation in the biopharma sector to combat antimicrobial resistance (AMR).
 My previous work has looked at integrated care, primary care organisation, the use of clinical audits, and the quasi-market reforms of the NHS.